 In this module, the student deepens their competence in physiotherapeutic research and clinical reasoning in client work.
 The student is able to guide individual clients and groups of different ages using physiotherapeutic guidance and counselling.
 The student is familiar with different methods of remote guidance and home rehabilitation and is able to use digital guidance tools safely and in a user-oriented manner.
 The student is familiar with and able to apply the principles of motor learning and exercise physiology in therapeutic exercises and in guiding a client's physical activity.
-The student is able to identify the most common musculoskeletal problems and their impact on a client's functional ability.
 The student is able to use evidence-based and safe physiotherapy methods in the planning and implementation of client-oriented therapy.
 The student is able to justify their actions based on research evidence.